UoB-COMSM0166/2026-group-10/README.md

 With this direction established, we divided the research effort.
 Each team member investigated specific game rules, dynamics, and development challenges to ensure our hybrid concept remained feasible within our technical constraints and timeline.
 #### 3.2.
 Game Mechanics
 The game mechanics draw from the energy of two famous games Like Kingdom Rush and League of Legends where the player must defend the objective using towers and use RPG elements.The player must choose  the correct towers and heroes to deal enemies effectively.
-The game is in a pixelated art style and the story takes place in a forest the defeat the final boss.
+The game is in a pixelated art style and the story takes place in a forest to defeat the final boss.

 <table width="100%">
   <tr>